bgalvao/cancer-img-classifier/README.md

 - `1` for the presence of IDC.

 ## Processing data
 The data is available for download in the link above.
-The script `dataset_download.sh` handles unzipping the files and storing them in a folder `./data`, which the code in [`data_extraction.ipynb`](./data_extraction.ipynb) expects it to be.
+The script `data_unzip.sh` handles unzipping the files and storing them in a folder `./data`, which the code in [`data_extraction.ipynb`](./data_extraction.ipynb) expects it to be.
 For the time being, a working small subset of this dataset is stored (via `pickle`) in `dataset.npys`.